memmer57/memmer57/README.md

 # Hey there! 👋
 ## About
-My name is Matěj Emmer.
-I'm an IT high school student and junior software developer based in Czechia :czech_republic:, mainly focusing on full-stack web development.
-I'm still learning and exploring the industry.
+Hello, I'm Memmer.
+I'm an uni student and junior software developer based in Czechia :czech_republic:, mainly focusing on full-stack web development.
 I'm also very much interested in 3D graphics, game development, and space exploration 🚀.
-As far as my tech hobbies go, I like to build and fly FPV drones in my local area.
-If you want to hang out, discuss work, or go flying FPV, don't be afraid to contact me using the links below!
+Oh, and I really like to go out and fly FPV drones!

 ## Tech Stack